-Abstract - Studies have been made to examine the potential mineralogical and mechanical properties of glass aiming to improve the characteristic properties of concrete where glass has been used in various forms, powder form or fine and coarse aggregate form, taken as part of aggregate or replacement of cement.
-However, the results presented in these studies were sometimes very different, even contradictory, due to the way in which the glass was used in these experiments, leading to a difficulty in distinguishing between the effect of Glass and the role of cement.
+Abstract - Studies have been made to examine the potential mineralogical and mechanical properties of glass and lime stone aiming to improve the characteristic properties of concrete where glass and limestone has been used in various forms, powder form or fine and coarse aggregate form, taken as part of aggregate or replacement of cement.
+However, the results presented in these studies were sometimes very different, even contradictory, due to the way in which the glass was used in these experiments, leading to a difficulty in distinguishing between the effect of Glass & limestone with the role of cement.
 To overcome this confusion the present research aimed to study the effects of glass powder on the properties of concrete by series of test.
-The aim of the present work was to use glass powder as a addition of cement to assess the pozzolanic activity of fine glass powder in concrete and compare its performance with other industrial waste like lime stone powder.
+The aim of the present work was to use glass powder & lime stone powder with fly ash concrete, then study their effect.

-To reach the target of this research, the study is extended to add the glass powder by rate of 5% to the batches with the use of admixture to investigate its potential mechanical properties.
+To reach the target of this research, the study is extended to add the glass powder and limestone powder by rate of 5% to the batches with the use of admixture to investigate its potential mechanical properties.
 The slump test and compression test showed modest results in the first campaign but very important results in the second, when the glass powder was added with the plasticizer, which could be promoted to serve the concrete industry, particularly the production of the self compacting concrete where high performance concrete is required.

-1. INTRODUCTION
+INTRODUCTION

 Concrete is most widely used construction materials in the world.
 Due to global warming, the need to cut down energy consumption has increased.
 The effect of global warming has impacted everyone on the planet and is a well recognised concept.
 High levels of energy are needed to produce cement, which releases large amounts of carbon dioxide (CO2) and also contributes to the green house gases.
 Concrete is a construction material composed of Cement, fine aggregate, coarse aggregate, and water with or without admixtures.
 The concrete industry is one of the heaviest consumers of natural resources due to which sustainability of concrete industry is under threat.
 The environmental and economic concern is the greatest challenge the concrete industry is confronting.
 Cement manufacturing industry is one of the carbon dioxide emitting sources besides deforestation and the combustion of fossil fuels.
 The production of Portland cement, an essential ingredient of concrete, leads to the release of significant amounts of CO2, a greenhouse gas; one ton of Portland cement clinker production is supposed to produce approximately one ton of CO2 and other greenhouse gases.
 Decomposition of industrial waste is among big problems every country is facing these days.
 Use of recycled materials in construction is the most convenient option because of the large quantity and due to widespread sites of construction.
 Many waste materials like Pulverized Fly Ash (PFA), Ceramic Waste Powder, Ground Granulated Blast Furnace Slag (GGBS), Lime stone powder (LSP), Marble Dust Powder, Glass Powder (GLP) can also used as a binder with the addition of cement.
-Glass powder also shows pozzolanic properties as it contains SiO2 and therefore to some extent addition in concrete and contribute for the strength development and also enhances durability characteristics.
+Glass powder and lime stone powder also shows pozzolanic properties as it contains SiO2 and therefore to some extent addition in flyash concrete and contribute for the strength development and also enhances durability characteristics.
 This study can work as solution in Industrial waste disposal.